yesminmarie/people-management/README.md

 }
 ```

-- PATCH - localhost:8080/addresses/{idAdress} (update the main address of a person, passing the address id that will be the main)
+- PATCH - localhost:8080/addresses/{idAdress} (Update the main address of a person, passing the address id that will be the main address)

 <h4>Made with ❤️ by Yesmin Marie</h4>